rjw57/divf-conference-git-talk/talk.rst

 The rebase command will replay the commits in this file in the order specified.
 We can optionally stop to edit the commit, reword the commit message or merge it into the previous commit.
 We want to do the latter.
-Editing the commit means that rebase will stop when it gets to that commit and then you can edit it using the '--amend' option we used above.
+Editing the commit means that rebase will stop when it gets to that commit and then you can edit it using the `--amend` option we used above.
 Issuing the  'git rebase --continue' command will continue the rebasing.

 In our case, we want to treat the rename commit as a 'fixup'.
 We edit the file to look like this: